 Where can I find pension advice?

-If you're stuck or confused, there is a vast range of resources available on pensions in the UK.
+If you’re stuck or confused when considering your pension options, remember there is a vast range of pension resources available in the UK.
 Some popular pension resources include:

 - Money Advice Service